 Okay, maybe not ALL of you.
 But when I shared a glimpse of the Breakfast-Worthy Banana Bread from my book, Go Dairy Free, I was flooded with requests for the recipe.
 Because it is such a beloved breakfast bread, I decided to keep it in the 2nd edition of Go Dairy Free.
 The new version has 160 new and improved recipes, but I had to preserve some favorites, too.
-But of course, I couldn’t resist adding a new option to this favorite dairy-free, sugar-free, and vegan banana bread recipe!
+Of course, I couldn’t resist adding a new option to this favorite sugar-free, plant-based, and dairy-free banana bread recipe!

 The Guilt-Free, Dairy-Free Banana Bread Recipe You’ve Been Waiting For

 Go Dairy Free 2nd Edition is a GIANT resource.
 It has about 450 pages of information, tips, and over 250 recipes.
 The recipes include a plethora of homemade dairy alternatives, nutritious options for everyday eating, and those special indulgences for cravings and parties.
 This naturally vegan Breakfast-Worthy Banana Bread falls in the nutritious everyday category.